 Besides the cost and time advantages of ADR, there are additional benefits.
 It offers a less formal and simplified forum in which conflicting parties can negotiate, and it presents the possibility of a more flexible or creative decision.

-If an organization is seeking an ADR institution to specify in a contract, attention must be paid to the procedures and techniques they offer.
+If an organization is seeking an ADR institution to specify in a contract, they must pay attention to the procedures and techniques they offer.
 Many international law experts will offer services in these areas.
 Some can offer procedures and techniques such as negotiation, mediation, conciliation and arbitration, whereas some may only offer services for arbitration.

 In addition, some ADR organizations specialize their services for specific industry sectors.
-Care must be taken to choose the right kind of organization to represent the services an organization requires, as well as those who will have experience and expertise in its area of business.
+Use care when choosing the right kind of organization to represent the services an organization needs.
+Deciding those who will have experience and expertise in its area of business requires the same care.

 Dispute resolution is an issue that parties may not like to think about when beginning a business endeavour however, disputes can and do still arise.
 Negotiations are the most effective means to mitigate the risks of international disputes.
 In the event of a dispute, solid contracts that clearly outline the rights and obligations of trading parties will save a company time and money.

-Contracts that include choices for dispute resolution methods can salvage the business relationships which parties have worked so hard to cultivate.
-When disputes do arise from international trade transactions, there are alternative dispute resolution (ADR) methods which can be used, such as arbitration, conciliation and mediation.
+Contracts including choices for dispute resolution methods can salvage the business relationships which parties have worked so hard to cultivate.
+When disputes arise from international trade transactions, ADR methods such as arbitration, conciliation and mediation are an option.

 ADR is frequently a much cheaper way to resolve disputes than litigation.
 Its methods are also faster, involve more intense resolution of the disputes and can often be resolved by more creative settlements that those offered by litigation.